F5Networks/f5-aci-servicecenter/docs/navigate.rst

 Configure Telemetry
 -------------------

-1. To view the Virtual Server statistics on the Visibility VIP Dashboard, Telemetry plugin version 1.17 or higher needs to be installed on the BIG-IP device.
+1. To view the Virtual Server statistics on the Visibility VIP Dashboard, you must install the Telemetry Streaming plugin version 1.17 or higher on the BIG-IP device.

 2. Follow the installation steps from https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/installation.html

 3. Configure a default pull consumer.
 For example: https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/pull-consumers.html#pull

-4. Recommended pull consumer configuration: For a scaled environment it is highly recommended to retrieve just the Pool and Virtual Server stats from the BIG-IP.
-One way filter the VIP and Pool statistics is to create a default pull consumer configuration via  a POST request to: https://<BIG_IP>/mgmt/shared/telemetry/declare
+4. Recommended pull consumer configuration: For a scaled environment, we strongly recommend you retrieve just the Pool and Virtual Server stats from the BIG-IP.
+One way to filter the VIP and Pool statistics is to create a default pull consumer configuration via  a POST request to: https://<BIG_IP>/mgmt/shared/telemetry/declare

       {
           "class": "Telemetry",